1921–22 FA Cup

 The 1921–22 FA Cup was the 47th season of the world's oldest association football competition, the Football Association Challenge Cup (more usually known as the FA Cup).
 Huddersfield Town won the competition, beating Preston North End 1–0 in the final at Stamford Bridge, London.

 Matches were scheduled to be played at the stadium of the team named first on the date specified for each round, which was always a Saturday.
 If scores were level after 90 minutes had been played, a replay would take place at the stadium of the second-named team later the same week.
 If the replayed match was drawn further replays would be held at neutral venues until a winner was determined.
 If scores were level after 90 minutes had been played in a replay, a 30-minute period of extra time would be played.

 Calendar

-The format of the FA Cup for the season had two preliminary rounds, six qualifying rounds, four proper rounds, and the semi finals and final.
+The format of the FA Cup for the season had two preliminary rounds, six qualifying rounds, four proper rounds, and the semi-finals and final.

+Qualifying rounds

+As generally expected, the Football League added another 20 teams to the Third Division this season and split that competition into separate North and South components.
+18 of the new clubs joined Grimsby Town and the relegated Stockport County in the northern section, while Aberdare Athletic and Charlton Athletic joined those remaining (minus the promoted Crystal Palace) in the south.
+This significant expansion of the Football League meant that 31 of its clubs would be entering the FA Cup in the qualifying rounds.

+In the end, the 11 League sides winning through to the first round proper from the sixth qualifying round were Darlington, Walsall, Newport County, Brentford, Norwich City, Gillingham, Southport, Ashington, Northampton Town, Swansea Town and Grimsby Town.
+Although they had entered the Cup sporadically since 1888–89, Ashington was appearing in the main competition for the first time.

+The only non-league club to progress from the qualifiers was Worksop Town.